 While typing those grub rescue command to boot your device sometimes there occurs particular errors which impede the booting process.
 Often it is termed as grub rescue error.
 Mostly any disturbance caused to the Ubuntu partition on any misconfigured boot loader file of the operating system can cause this error.
 This article explains every aspect that is responsible for causing the error.

-Talking about grub rescue, it is directly related to boot loader system.
+Talking about grub rescue, it is directly related to the boot loader system.
 Any misconfiguration in it may lead to this error.
-It may appear on device and while booting you can get a pop up message i.e. no such partition grub rescue.
-When you install the grub live on the device, a part of it is saved in Ubuntu in Master Boot Record (MBR) while other stays in Linux boot partition.
+It may appear on the device and while booting you can get a pop-up message i.e. no such partition grub rescue.
+When you install the grub live on the device, a part of it is saved in Ubuntu in Master Boot Record (MBR) while the other stays in the Linux boot partition.
 The part resident in Ubuntu is crucial.
-If you happen to resize the Ubuntu partition, the grub cannot further read the boot information, hence leading to error.
-In case of attempting reinstallation of Ubuntu system, you have installed the new one but not installed grub 2 compatible to it raise the grub error.
-The error also occur due to damaged grub 2.
+If you happen to resize the Ubuntu partition, the grub cannot further read the boot information, hence leading to the error.
+In case of attempting reinstallation of the Ubuntu system, you have installed the new one but not installed grub 2 compatible to it raise the grub error.
+The error also occurs due to damaged grub 2.
 So whenever the grub error shows up, you are going to see the error message i.e. no such partition grub rescue especially when you are using dual operating systems.

 Using two operating systems on the device, you often see this no such partition grub rescue error while booting the system.
 Why?
 Here are some of the reasons that may lead to this error.
 The error may also arise due to changes made both operating system partition residing on the same disk.

 In case you happen to delete the Ubuntu partition that carries a part of grub rescue because the command-line system is a bit difficult to use.
 Once deleted, reinstallation of the partition is quite a task.
 Here is when this error occurs.